giginar/project-cost-estimator/API.md

 - `POST /projects/{projectId}/estimates/{estimateId}/equipment-assignments/{assignmentId}/crew`
 - `POST /projects/{projectId}/estimates/{estimateId}/staff`
 - `GET /projects/{projectId}/estimates/{estimateId}/cost`

+The client project picker lists every project, switches the active schedule, and lets an Engineer create a project or add a WBS to the active project.
+New projects are created with a baseline estimate and require an initial WBS code and name.

 The resource referenced by an assignment determines whether it becomes an equipment, personnel, or material assignment.
 Errors use the standard `application/problem+json` format.